A reader who asked not to be named emailed me the following question:

 2) Business Start-Up

-In my experience, you don’t need to have an existing business to apply for a business credit card as a business start-up.
+In my experience, you can have a new business and apply for a business credit card as a business start-up.

 Starting up a business is a very legitimate reason to want a business credit card!